ng-Classic/ng-classic/integration/README.md

 ## Render3 tests

-The directory `cli-hello-world-ivy-compat` contains a test for render3 used with the angular cli.
+The directory `cli-hello-world-ivy-compat` contains a test for render3 used with the Angular Classiccli.

 The `cli-hello-world-ivy-minimal` contains a minimal ivy app that is meant to mimic the bazel equivalent in `packages/core/test/bundling/hello_world`, and should be kept similar.